tomduck/pandoc-eqnos/demos/demo2.md

 and the equation for a  polynomial is
 $$ y = \sum_{n=0}^{\infty} a_n x^n $$ {#eq:polynomial}

-Equation @eq:line and eq. @eq:polynomial are known to all first-year math students.
+*@eq:line and +@eq:polynomial are known to all first-year math students.

 The Fourier series is a little more advanced: